 Quick 411 On Marcos Cordero

 Marcos co-founded the Green Business Bureau to promote and support the green business philosophy throughout North America.
-He is a LEED-accredited professional and has extensive experience in the environmental and photovoltaic industries.
+He is a LEED-accredited professional.
+In addition, he has extensive experience in the environmental and photovoltaic industries.

-Marcos earned a mechanical engineering degree from MIT followed by an MBA from the Harvard Business School.
-Marcos is currently the vice president of the Harvard Business School Club of Houston.
+Marcos earned a mechanical engineering degree from MIT.
+In addition he followed by an MBA from the Harvard Business School.
+Marcos is also currently the vice president of the Harvard Business School Club of Houston.